 How We Can Help You Get Your Bond Money Back

-If you need to get the bond you paid back from ICE, you can follow the guide outlined on this page.
-If the process is too complicated for you or you are having difficulties; for example the alien has been released or his or her immigration court case has been concluded, but you never received the Form I-391 from ICE, we can help you.
+If you need to get the bond you paid back from ICE, you can follow the guidelines outlined on this page.
+If the process is too complicated for you or you are having difficulties; for example, the alien has been released or his or her immigration court case has been concluded, but you never received the Form I-391 from ICE, we can help you.
 If you would like our help, please let us know by calling us or filling out our contact us form.